-Arne is a small hamlet close to the Saxon town of Wareham.
-It is surrounded by a beautiful nature reserve, managed by English Nature it is a bird watchers paradise (renowned for its Nightjars) and boasts beautiful walks over open heathland.
+Arne is a small hamlet nestled in a nature reserve just outside Wareham.
+Managed by English Nature, the reserve is a bird watchers’ paradise renowned for its Nightjars.
+It also boasts beautiful walks over open heathland.
 A sandy beach on the reserve is a hidden gem often overlooked by visitors.
 A picnic area makes this an ideal spot for a family walk.

-Harmans Cross lies centrally between the historic village of Corfe Castle and the seaside town of Swanage.
+Harmans Cross lies centrally between Corfe Castle and the seaside town of Swanage.
 Guests can enjoy a ride on the vintage steam railway that stops in the village.
-Putlake adventure farm is a two minute drive, a fabulous day out with the children.
+Views across valleys Putlake Adventure Farm is a two minute drive: a fabulous day out with the children.

-Holiday cottages in Kingston.
-Castle View Cottage.
+Holiday cottages in Kingston: Castle View Cottage

 Holiday cottages in Langton Matravers.
 See all.